-Hi there!
+Hi!
 I'm Kanjun ("can-june").
-I enjoy creating teams, institutions, cultures, words, and code.
+I study people, institutions, & cultures, and I write words & code.

-- With Michael Nielsen, I'm working on essays investigating the processes, progress, and science of science.
+- With Michael Nielsen, I worked on essays investigating the processes, progress, and science of science.

-- With Jason Benn and our housemates from The Archive, I'm building a Neighborhood in San Francisco—an adult college campus for our modern world with lively intellectual culture and best friends you can grow old with.
+- With Jason Benn and our housemates from The Archive, I'm building a Neighborhood in San Francisco—a university campus for modern adult living with lively intellectual culture and best friends you can grow old with.

 - I co-founded and was CEO of Sourceress, an AI recruiting company that went through YC and raised $13M.